The determinant of finite semigroups of the pseudovariety ECOM: The determinant of finite semigroups of the pseudovariety

-Continuing on, our aim is to recognize non-zero determinant of semigroups in $\pv{ECOM}$ which they may not central idempotent, using a similar method as in \cite{Ste-Fac-det} to arrive at Theorem \ref{central-idem}, by utilizing the relation $\ll$.
-Then, let $S\in\mathsf{ECom}$ in the this section such that $S$ satisfies Conditions~\ref{itm:star2}.
+In this paper, our aim is to compute non-zero determinant of semigroups in $\pv{ECOM}$.
+Using a similar method as in \cite{Ste-Fac-det} for semigroups has central idempotents.
+Then, let $S\in\mathsf{ECom}$ in this section such that $S$ satisfies Conditions~\ref{itm:star2}.